How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Additional Related Work

-We provide comprehensive experimental results for linear regression tasks (detailed in \cref{subsec:main-lr}) using Student-$t$ and generalized normal pretraining distributions.
-This section presents the ICL error as a function of context length (ICL step) for Student-$t$ priors with degrees of freedom $\nu \in \{3,5,10,\infty\}$ and generalized normal priors with shape parameters $\beta \in \{1,1.5,2,2.5\}$, corresponding to the experimental settings in \cref{fig:lr_t_dist_weight}.
+\FloatBarrier \revsection{Additional Experimental Results} \revsubsection{Linear Regression} We provide comprehensive experimental results for linear regression tasks (detailed in \cref{subsec:main-lr}) using Student-$t$ and generalized normal pretraining distributions.
+This section presents the ICL error as a function of context length (ICL step) for Student-$t$ priors with degrees of freedom $\nu \in \{3,5,10,\infty\}$ and generalized normal priors with shape parameters $\beta \in \{1,1.5,2,2.5\}$, see \cref{tab:pre_dist}.

+For all experiments, we consider mean squared error (MSE).
+We first report the ICL performance as a function of the number of in-context examples for different levels of distribution shift in \cref{fig:lr-student,fig:lr-gennormal}.

 The results in \cref{fig:lr-student} clearly demonstrate the fundamental trade-off in selecting pretraining distributions for ICL: heavy-tailed priors (small $\nu$) achieve superior performance under distribution shift, while light-tailed priors (large $\nu$) excel on in-distribution tasks.
 In contrast, \cref{fig:lr-gennormal} shows that varying the shape parameter of generalized normal priors produces more subtle effects on ICL performance in the linear regression setting.